-While Washington State does not require you to use the services of an attorney in a dissolution case, you must use specific forms, and you and your spouse must follow a case schedule issued by the court.
+While Washington State does not require you to use the services of a Seattle family law attorney in a dissolution case, you must use specific forms, and you and your spouse must follow a case schedule issued by the court.

 What if I cannot afford an attorney to represent me?

 If you cannot afford to hire an attorney to represent you, you may still be able to afford to have an attorney assist you in representing yourself.

 This allows you to purchase just the help you can afford.
 This may consist of drafting the necessary legal documents for you, explaining the legal system and the steps you will need to take, advising you on arguing your case, explaining how to get your papers served on the other party, or performing legal research for you.

 You can also hire an attorney to represent you for a single part of your case.
 This is called a “limited appearance.”
 You might, for instance, hire an attorney just to appear at a single hearing to help explain your case to the court.

 In King County, you can get the names of attorneys offering these services by calling the King County Bar Association Lawyer Referral line at 206-267-7010.

 The state of Washington has a mandatory 90-day waiting period between the start of a divorce and the time when it can be finalized in order to give the parties a chance to change their minds.
 The divorce is considered final when the court signs the Decree of Dissolution.

 If the parties are able to reach an agreement on all issues, the divorce may be finalized as soon after the 90-day waiting period as they are able to present the final orders to the court.
 If they are not able to reach an agreement within the 90 days, they will need to wait until they have reached an agreement or have gone through a trial.